kevin-linps/Labyrinth/README.md

 ![Alt text](/screenshot.jpg?raw=true "screenshot")

-Now.
-Let's have fun!

 ## Building the project

-This project uses CMake so that it is IDE-independent.
+This project uses CMake to generate build files.
+It is IDE-independent.
 Ideally this project is also platform-independent, but so far it has only been tested with Visual Studio 2019 on Windows.
 Linux and Mac testings are on the way.

 ## Features to be added